lina-usc/eog-learn/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-EOGLearn: A Machine Learnign Library for Denoising EOG artifact from EEG data
+EOGLearn: A Machine Learning Library for Denoising EOG artifact from EEG data
 =============================================================================

 EOGLearn is a python package for denoising EOG artifact from EEG data.
 It currently